strodgers/epomaker-controller/README.md

-  send-cpu           Send CPU usage percentage to the Epomaker screen. send-temperature   Send temperature to the Epomaker screen. send-time          Send the current time to the Epomaker device. set-rgb-all-keys   Set RGB colour for all keys. start-daemon       Start a daemon to update the CPU usage and... upload-image       Upload an image to the Epomaker device.
+  send-cpu           Send CPU usage percentage to the Epomaker screen. send-temperature   Send temperature to the Epomaker screen. send-time          Send the current time to the Epomaker device. set-keys           Open a simple GUI to set individual key colours. set-rgb-all-keys   Set RGB colour for all keys. start-daemon       Start a daemon to update the CPU usage and... upload-image       Upload an image to the Epomaker device.